reachramya04/Obsidian-Vault/IITM/maths/Lecture 7.md

 $(a,b)$ belongs to some set $A$ then $(b,a)$ should not belong to $A$. i.e. $(a,b) \in A$ and $a \neq b$ then $(b,a) \notin A$
 $$A = \set{(a,b) \  | \ (a,b) \in \ \mathbb{R} \times \mathbb{R} \ , \ a < b}$$

 ## Equivalence Relations
 It is when a set satisfies all the conditions for **Symmetric , Reflexive and Transitive** relations.
+**Identity relation satisfies all the conditions** for symmetric, reflexive and transitive relations.